Neurodiversity & Therapy

 Neurotype examples

-Notice that many of those have names that tag them as a “disorder”, without alternative names yet (e.g. ADHD).
-Also, not all have corresponding mental health diagnoses (e.g. HSP).
-Whether these neurotypes are differences or disorders is a major question being asked by the neuroivergent community.
+Notice that many have names that label them “disorders” (e.g. ADHD).
+Also, some of these don’t have corresponding mental health diagnoses (e.g. HSP).
+Whether these neurotypes are differences or disorders is an important question being posed by the neurodivergent community.

 You’re not broken.

-The idea that pounding music in a restaurant is enjoyable.
+• the idea that pounding music in a restaurant is supposed to be enjoyable.

 None of that is “something wrong with you”.

-Frustrating in the context of a society not built for you?—absolutely.
-Different, sure.
+In the context of a society not built for you—absolutely. '

 Where to next?